Print Design vs Web Design

 The content layout plays an important role in well structured and easy to read the content.
 Use any good layout design guide to improve the layout of your both print and web designs.
 In print design, you cannot ignore your alignments, and you have to prevent any mixture of fonts.

 However, we do not use RGB in print design.
 In print design, we use CYMK (Cyan, Magenta Yellow, Black) standard schemes.
 All professional printing industries use such schemes specifically for print designs.
-These powerful colors are also capable of creating millions of combinations for your print design.
+These powerful colours are also capable of creating millions of combinations for your print design.

 Which One Is Better?